scrabbletank/farhome-rules/book-docs/rules-book.md

 - **Duration:** instant
 - **Damage Type:** lightning

 Call a bolt of lightning to strike a nearby creature you can see.
-Make a spellcasting roll against the creatures Dexterity.
+Make a spellcasting roll against the creatures Dexterity save.
 On success they take 1 wound and 2 wound dice in lightning damage, becoming paralyzed until the end of their next turn on a critical.
 If cast in rainy conditions this spell only costs 5 AP.

 Add an enhanced die for every level cast above 1st.

+\page
 ___
 #### Chilling Ray
 *1st level*